 15 '90s Computer Games That Made Learning Unbelievably Fun

 Real talk: I think learning is always fun.
+(Yes, I am absolutely a Ravenclaw.
+Why do you ask?)
 But when it’s a literal game?
 Then it’s even better, especially when you’re a kid.
-This is probably why there were so dang many fantastic educational ‘90s computer games — the rise of home computing (by extension, computing in the classroom) during the decade opened up a whole world of possibilities, including tons of ways to make learning a blast for the up-and-coming generations.
+This is probably why there were so dang many fantastic educational '90s computer games — the rise of home computing (and, by extension, the rise of computing in the classroom) during the 1990s opened up a whole world of possibilities, including tons of ways to make learning a blast for the up-and-coming generations.
 And you know what?
 These games are still fun.
-And yes, I say that as a grownass adult.
+And yes, I say that as a fully grown adult; don't knock going back and replaying the games you loved when you were 10 until you've tried it.
+Seriously.

-As is often the case with the things we remember from the decade, a lot of the games us ‘90s kides grew up playing were originally developed and released long before the ‘90s.
-Many of them were part of long-running series, though, and still more of them received a number of remakes and reboots as our technology improved.
-Though the graphics may be laughable now, just remember — once upon a time, they were the pinnacle of our technological achievement.
+As is often the case with the things we remember from the '90s, a lot of the games those of us who grew up during the decade filled our days with were originally developed and released long before the ‘90s.
+That's perhaps the reason '80s babies also have a certain degree of fondness for them; many of them actually dated back to the decade in which we were born.
+Some were part of long-running series, while still more of them received a number of remakes and reboots as technology improved.
+Though the graphics may be laughable now, just remember — once upon a time, they were the pinnacle of technological achievement.

 Have fun, kids!